Advanced Natural Menopause Remedies You Can Trust

 Tip 1: Upgrade Your Evening Routine Using Thermoregulation and Circadian Syncing

-Sleep disruption is one of the most common and distressing menopause symptoms — but the usual advice (limit screen time, take a bath, avoid caffeine) isn’t always enough.
+Sleep disruption is one of the most distressing menopause symptoms.
+Yet, the usual advice (limit screen time, take a bath, avoid caffeine) isn’t always enough.

 Instead, focus on manipulating your internal temperature and circadian rhythm together for a double-impact remedy.

-Time your meals to support melatonin production — a small snack of sleep-inducing food but no sugars or alcohol.
+Time your meals to support melatonin production.
+A small sleep-inducing snack is best, but avoid sugars and alcohol.

-Use red spectrum light in the evening to avoid disrupting your body’s production of melatonin.
+Use red spectrum light in the evening to avoid disrupting your body’s melatonin production.

-Take magnesium glycinate 90 minutes before bed — it assists thermoregulation and supports sleep.
+Take magnesium glycinate 90 minutes before bed.
+It assists with thermoregulation and supports sleep.

-Step outside within 30 minutes of waking in the morning, even on cloudy days, to anchor your circadian rhythm for the next 24 hours.
+Every morning, step outside within 30 minutes of waking up, even on cloudy days, to anchor your circadian rhythm for the next 24 hours.

 Tip 2: Support Oestrogen Metabolism Through Bitter Plant Compounds

-The issue for many women isn’t that their oestrogen levels have dropped — it’s that their detox and clearance pathways aren’t working optimally, leaving them bloated, irritable and inflamed.
+The issue for many women isn’t that their oestrogen levels have dropped.
+It’s that their detox and clearance pathways aren’t functioning optimally.

-If you’re already using adaptogens or seed cycling, but still feel sluggish or reactive, look at how well your body is metabolising and clearing hormones — particularly oestrogen.
+If you’re already using adaptogens or seed cycling but still feel sluggish or reactive, consider how well your body metabolises and clears hormones, particularly oestrogen.

-Consider a bitters tincture before meals to support liver detox such as Napiers Best British Bitters.
+Consider a bitters tincture before meals to support liver detox.
+One option is Napiers Best British Bitters..

-Support detox with sulphur-rich foods like garlic, onions, and cruciferous vegetables — and ensure you're getting enough protein for methylation pathways.
+Support detox with sulphur-rich foods like garlic, onions, and cruciferous vegetables.
+Ensure you’re getting enough protein for healthy methylation pathways.

-This is one of the natural menopause tips that doesn’t get nearly enough airtime — supporting oestrogen metabolism through strategic food compounds can be a breakthrough for energy, mood, and inflammation.
+This advice regarding supporting oestrogen metabolism through strategic food compounds can be a breakthrough for energy, mood and inflammation.

-During menopause, your body becomes more insulin-resistant due to hormonal shifts, so a protein-forward breakfast isn’t just helpful — it’s essential.
+Your body becomes more insulin-resistant due to hormonal shifts, so a protein-forward breakfast isn’t just beneficial; it’s essential.

 Aim for 30g+ of protein within an hour of waking.
-Think eggs with smoked salmon, chia protein smoothies with collagen or organic tempeh on avocado toast with added hemp seeds.
+Try eggs with smoked salmon, chia protein smoothies, or organic tempeh on avocado toast with added hemp seeds.

 Avoid naked carbs (carbohydrates without protein, fat, or fibre).
 Pair all starchy items with a protein or fat source to blunt glucose spikes.